moleculerjs/site/source/docs/benchmark.md

 title: Benchmark
 ---
-Under development we measure every important parts of the framework that we can ensure the best performance.
+In development, we measure every important part of the framework to ensure the best possible performance

 ## Request times
 We [tested](https://github.com/icebob/microservices-benchmark) Moleculer against some other frameworks and measured the request times.